Manage co-sell opportunities in Partner Center

-To create a P2P deal:
+To create a P2P deal, use the following steps:

 Select a partner: After you select Invite partner, you can start entering a partner name to get a suggested list of partners that match the name you enter.
 Select the partner you're interested in, and enter more details about that partner.
 Only partners who are in the Microsoft co-sell ecosystem and are transacting in Partner Center appear in searches.

 Estimated close date is the date by which you expect the invited partner to complete their part of the deal.

 - Estimated close date is a required field.